hyejung0/wait_for_test_v11/landmark/landmark.md

 type (Target vs. not Target) and whether the patient had targetable mutation by time zero.

+**A**: Sound good.
+Under the primary inclusion criteria, we selected “wait” cohort and generated a binary variable indicating whether or not patient has targetable mutation at time zero.

-First, here’s my presentation of 2 by 2 contingency table, showing the 1L therapy type (Target or not) and whether the patient had targetable mutation by time zero:
+Below is the 2 by 2 contingency table showing the 1L therapy type (Target or not) and whether the patient had targetable mutation by time zero (Table

-    ##                 Have targetable mutation by time zero
-    ## 1L therapy type    No  Yes
-    ##   something else 1691  586
-    ##   Target therapy   25  239
+<a href="#tab:target-therapy-mutation-status-contingency-table-v2">8.2</a>).

-Based on the above contingency table, there are people who have targetable mutation but still got something else (N=586).
+Based on the above contingency table, there are people who have targetable mutation but still got something else (N=586).:

-To check if targetable mutation patients really live longer or not, we generated IPW applied KM plot, comparing those who received targetable therapy versus not (whether they received anything or not).
-The variables used to generate IPW are the same as used in the main analysis.
+Table:
+<span id="tab:target-therapy-mutation-status-contingency-table-v2"></span>Table
+8.2:
+Contingency of X1 vs X2.
+Have targetable mutation by time zero 1L therapy type No Yes something else 1691 586 Target therapy 25 239

+To check if receiving targetable therapy is really beneficial for survival, we show the KM plot by the type 1L therapy.
+The samples used in the KM plot is IPW adjusted samples.

 To build IPW, I thought it would be more appropriate to find the values around the time the person received 1L therapy (Among those who received